Threads Around the World: From Arabian Weaving to Batik in Zimbabwe

 I'm expanding on the original articles significantly.
 Each essay includes photos of these incredible textiles by renowned textile and commercial photographer, Joe Coca.

-Threads Around the World is being published by Schiffer Publishing and will be available November 28, 2018.
+Threads Around the World is published by Schiffer Publishing.